-Biannual journal clubs will be presented by Global Health Scholars with CGH faculty support.
-Journal club presenters are encouraged to select topics that are relevant to global health but not necessarily to one specialty, such as program implementation, current events in global health, and program evaluation.
+Journal clubs will be convened biannually and will be presented by global scholars.
+Presenters will work with CGH faculty to select articles that cover topics relevant to global health but are not specialty specific, such as program implementation, current events in global health, and program evaluation.

 CGH hosts a monthly global health series (September to May) in collaboration with the UIC College of Nursing and School of Public Health.
 These sessions feature guest speakers from a variety of disciplines who share expertise across various aspects of global health practice, including program implementation, capacity building, and clinical programs.
 Attending these sessions allows participants to meet and learn from a variety of experts in global health.

 Quarterly seminar sessions will be held that incorporate didactics with hands-on application.

 Eight 2-hour seminar sessions are offered on a quarterly basis over 2 years.
 A minimum of 6 of these seminars (2 research and 4 others) must be completed by those enrolled in the Global Scholars track by the time they complete the program.
 A minimum of 4 seminars must be completed by those on the Global Advocates track.